pallavagarwal07/pallavagarwal07.github.io/_posts/2015-07-03-Vim-Plug-Plugin-Manager.md

 about, and my preference order may not be same as yours._

-Here is a quick overview of the plugin managers that I've used, ending with explanaions on how to use my personal favorite, Vim-Plug.
+Here is a quick overview of the plugin managers that I've used, ending with explanations on how to use my personal favorite, Vim-Plug.
 You may skip the comparision section if you just want to be started quickly.